Jean-François Champollion: Précis

 Champollion never admitted any debt to Young's work, although in 1828, a year before his death, Young was appointed to the French Academy of Sciences, with Champollion's support.

-The Précis, which comprised over 450 ancient Egyptian words and hieroglyphics groupings, cemented Champollion as having the main claim to the decipherment of the hieroglyphs.
+The Précis, which comprised more than 450 ancient Egyptian words and hieroglyphics groupings, cemented Champollion as having the main claim to the decipherment of the hieroglyphs.
 In 1825, his former teacher and enemy Silvestre de Sacy reviewed his work positively stating that it was already well "beyond the need for confirmation".
 In the same year, Henry Salt put Champollion's decipherment to the test, successfully using it to read further inscriptions.
 He published a corroboration of Champollion's system, in which he also criticized Champollion for not acknowledging his dependence on Young's work.

 With his work on the Précis, Champollion realized that in order to advance further he needed more texts, and transcriptions of better quality.
 This caused him to spend the next years visiting collections and monuments in Italy, where he realized that many of the transcriptions from which he had been working had been inaccurate – hindering the decipherment; he made a point of making his own copies of as many texts as possible.
-During his time in Italy, he met the Pope, who congratulated him on having done a "great service to the Church," by which he was referring to the counter arguments he had provided against the challengers to the Biblical chronology.
+During his time in Italy, he met the Pope, who congratulated him on having done a "great service to the Church", by which he was referring to the counterarguments he had provided against the challengers to the Biblical chronology.
 Champollion was ambivalent, but the Pope's support helped him in his efforts to secure funds for an expedition.

 Contribution to the decipherment of cuneiform

-The deciphering of the cuneiform script started with the first efforts at understanding Old Persian cuneiform in 1802, when Friedrich Münter realized that recurring groups of characters in Old Persian inscriptions must be the word for "king" (𐎧𐏁𐎠𐎹𐎰𐎡𐎹, now known to be pronounced xšāyaθiya).
+The deciphering of the cuneiform script started with the first efforts at understanding Old Persian cuneiform in 1802, when Friedrich Münter realized that recurring groups of characters in Old Persian inscriptions must be the Old Persian word for "king" (𐎧𐏁𐎠𐎹𐎰𐎡𐎹, now known to be pronounced xšāyaθiya).
 Georg Friedrich Grotefend extended this work by realizing a king's name is often followed by "great king, king of kings" and the name of the king's father.
 Through deductions, Grotefend was able to figure out the cuneiform characters that are part of Darius, Darius's father Hystaspes, and Darius's son Xerxes.
 Grotefend's contribution to Old Persian is unique in that he did not have comparisons between Old Persian and known languages, as opposed to the decipherment of the Egyptian hieroglyphics and the Rosetta Stone.
 All his decipherments were done by comparing the texts with known history.
 Grotefend presented his deductions in 1802, but they were dismissed by the Academic community.